Art Director: Employment Information & Requirements

 According to the BLS, the median annual salary for art directors was $80,880 in 2012.
 Employment in the field was expected to grow 9% from 2010-2020, which was slower than the national average for all occupations.
 Because the production of print publications is decreasing, new jobs will likely require interactive media skills, such as Web page design.

-Related to Art Director: Employment Information and Requirements for Becoming an Art Director
+Related to Art Director: Employment Information & Requirements

 - Recently Updated